-Why it’s worth it: When time is short, make the most of sightseeing by booking a helicopter ride.
-Take a six-hour day trip by helicopter to Kilauea volcano.
+Why it’s worth it: When time is short, make the most of sightseeing by booking a one-hour, 45-minute helicopter trip that departs from Waikoloa and takes you over the rainforests of the Hamakua Coast to the legendary Kilauea volcano.

 Why it’s worth it: Head out for a full day of sport fishing on the most luxurious yacht in Maui.
-Maui Sport Fishing Charters’ 48-foot Cabo yacht rolls out with three staterooms, two baths and full air-conditioned comfort.
-The latest digital entertainment is yours to enjoy on the boat, including iPod, satellite TV, DVDs and on-demand programming.
+The Ohana Nui is a 51-foot Sea Ray yacht with three staterooms, a hydraulic swim platform and a freshly prepared onboard menu.

 Most Expensive Golf: Mauna Kea Golf Course